How to avoid unexpected moving charges

 2. Get a quote and book it at some point in the future.
 Could be days, weeks or months later.

-The first situation is always the preferred, because everything is fresh in everyone’s mind, no one has to try and remember previous conversations and the order has best chance to be written up properly.
+The first situation is always preferred because everything is fresh in everyone’s mind, no one has to try to remember previous conversations, and the order has the best chance of being written up properly.

 If you are the second person, there is one very important thing you need to remember.
 The person you are booking with will probably NOT remember part or all of the previous conversations you had with them.
-That is also assuming it is even the same person when you call back, sometimes you get a totally different person that would have no knowledge of any previous conversations.
-Time has passed, if you do get the same person, they have talked to other customers in-between and it is unrealistic to think that they should remember everything you have talked about in the past.
+That is also assuming it is even the same person when you call back.
+Sometimes, you get a totally different person who would have no knowledge of any previous conversations.
+Time has passed, and if you do get the same person, they have talked to other customers in between, and it is unrealistic to think that they should remember everything you have talked about in the past.
 Just because you remember everything you have done or said, does not mean everyone else in the world does.
 If you are coming back to book the order, it is YOUR responsibility and the moving industries expectation that you will go through EVERYTHING needed for completing your order properly.
-After all, think about it, how is someone supposed to remember something you said that they have already forgotten about from who knows when, or whenever you last communicated.
+After all, think about it: how is someone supposed to remember something you said that they have already forgotten about from who knows when or whenever you last communicated?
 They cannot and industry standard says that it is not their problem to remember this.
-No one is asking that you agree with this statement, just telling you how it is.
+No one is asking that you agree with this statement, I am just telling you how it is.

 Some people are hesitant to give out personal information when they get a quote.
-That is fine, but remember, less details, means less accurate quote.
+That is fine but remember, fewer details mean a less accurate quote.
 Do not be surprised when the quote changes after they get all your details.

-When that missed detail becomes a surprise to movers when they arrive at your doorstep, that could lead to a surprise charge that you are going to have to deal with.
-To avoid getting caught in this situation, always run through, all the details of your booking to make sure quote matches booking and that everyone is on the same page.
-Otherwise your quote and booking may not match, which then should not be a surprise anyone when it leads to a surprise charge.
+When that missed detail becomes a surprise to movers when they arrive at your doorstep, you could be charged a surprise charge.
+To avoid getting caught in this situation, always run through all the details of your booking to make sure the quote matches the booking and that everyone is on the same page.
+Otherwise, your quote and booking may not match, which should not surprise anyone when it leads to a surprise charge.

 Tips and Gratuities

-Tips and gratuities are supposed to be a thank you for good service performed.
-While our company never demands that you tip our movers, moving is considered a service based industry and it is widely considered good form and industry norm to tip the movers.
-Just like you would tip your waitress or pizza delivery person.
-Some people will do this as a flat rate, others a percentage of the bill.
-At the end of the day, it should totally be up to yourself whether to do or not to do.
+Tips and gratuities are supposed to be a thank you for the good service performed.
+While our company never demands that you tip our movers, moving is considered a service-based industry, and it is widely considered a good form and industry norm to tip the movers.
+Just like you would tip your waitress or pizza delivery person, some people will do this at a flat rate, others a percentage of the bill.
+At the end of the day, it should totally be up to you whether to do it or not.
 You should always have the right to decide how much it was worth to you and tip accordingly, otherwise it isn’t really considered a tip or gratuity, but just another tax that we have to pay.

 Travel Distance

-In the moving world time is money.
-The more distance the mover has to travel for your move, the more your move is going to cost.
-Changing the destination, will most likely always change your quote.
+In the moving world, time is money.
+The farther the mover has to travel, the more expensive the move will be.
+Changing the destination will most likely always change your quote.

 There are two distance factors that go into this calculation: